 Linux Mint 19 update manager

 This is the first thing you should do after installing any operating system, and that’s true here as well.
-This is not a necessary step nor does it require immediate attention but it is highly recommended.
-Linux Mint uses the same installer as Ubuntu so it does give you the option to download and install the updates during installation.
-It makes the installation time quite long though and it is understandable if you decided to skip it then.
+This is not a necessary step requiring immediate attention but it is highly recommended.
+Linux Mint uses the same installer as Ubuntu because it gives you the option to download and install the updates during installation.
+It makes the installation time quite long though and it is understandable if you decide to skip it.
 Now that you are booted into Linux Mint 19, you can manually update it by launching the Upgrade Manager.
 If there are updates to install it will show you and all you have to do is click on Install updates.

 Read also: 3 Lightweight Desktop Environments for Linux